petercz1/gmailFontChanger/README.md

 Anyhoo, I decided an old-fashioned `setInterval()` was all that was needed.
 I set it to run every second and I don't sense any performance penalty.
 The down side is that it does mean you can get a slight jump as the gmail scripts run and then this runs just after, but at least I can now read my email.

+### how does it work

+It iterates through all elements-within-elements and changes the fontsize in the style attribute to 'medium'

+`el.style.fontSize = "medium";`

+Options are xx-small, x-small, small,, medium, large, x-large, xx-large, smaller, larger, %, initial and inherit.

+More info on setting this [here](https://www.w3schools.com/jsref/prop_style_fontsize.asp).

 ### requirements

 I've written this for Chrome/Chromium, but I've tested it on a beta of the new Microsoft Edge built on Chromium and it works a treat.